jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 #### Choosing terms

-While taxonomies may be automatically generated, they are more often built.
-A taxonomist adds a term to the vocabulary if warranted; since warrant shift over time, a taxonomist may also have a 'parking lot' for candidate terms AKA provisional terms:
+While taxonomies may be automatically generated, they are more often built by a taxonomist to cover a specific domain/information space.
+A taxonomist adds a term to the vocabulary if warranted:

-- User warrant emerges from user search terms and feedback;
+- **User warrant** emerges from user search terms and feedback;
-- Literary warrant emerges from review of documents and standards; and
+- **Literary warrant** emerges from review of documents and standards; and
-- Organizational warrant emerges from an organization's existing standards.
+- **Organizational warrant** emerges from an organization's existing standards.

+Other considerations:

+- Since warrants shift over time, a taxonomist may also have a 'parking lot' for candidate terms AKA provisional terms.
+- CVs can (should) be built from or within other CVs.

 #### Constructing terms

+Types of terms:

+-

+##### Scoping terms

+- Concept
+- Single term
+- Compound term

+##### Which term is preferred?

 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 A term may be an orphan, lacking any relationship to other terms.

+- Usage & spelling:
+    - Capitalization:
+    - Punctuation:
+- Full vs. abbreviated forms:
+- Popular vs. scientific:
+- (Romanized) loan words vs. translations:

+##### Grammar guidelines for terms

 #### Specifying relationships